Lumbag0/Ancient-Basen/README.md

 # Ancient-Basen
-automatic Base encode and decode for CTF events
+Automatic Base encode and decode for CTF events